What is Retail Arbitrage?

 - You don’t have full control over your inventory: you can always place new orders when you run out of a specific product, but what if the store has also run out?
 More importantly, what if the product is not discounted anymore?
 You can’t always have 100% control over your inventory, which affects your profit margin.

-There are many details you need to know before starting your own Amazon Retail Arbitrage business, but starting is not hard.
+You need to know many details before starting your Amazon Retail Arbitrage business, but starting is not hard.
 Thousands of people are doing this kind of job and making good money.
 They are not smarter or even richer than you; they just stick to the data and make good decisions when it comes